dfki-ric/phobos/doc/phobos.scripts.rst

     Usage:
     phobos COMMAND ARGUMENTS
     Commands:
-           assemble_smurfa         Loads a SMURFS/SMURFA file and exports the urdf(s)/smurf of the assembly. assemble_xtype          Assemble the given model to a urdf. check_hyrodyn           Checks whether the model can be loaded in Hyrodyn. check_meshes            Checks whether all meshes are available. convert                 Converts the given input robot file to SDF/URDF/PDF/SMURF. generate_xtype          Creates the xtype database entry for the given model repository preprocess_cad_export   Preprocess CAD->URDF exports to use with pipeline. run_pipeline            Process simulation models automatically.
+        assemble_smurfa         Loads a SMURFS/SMURFA file and exports the urdf(s)/smurf of the assembly. check_meshes            Checks whether all meshes are available. convert                 Converts the given input robot file to SDF/URDF/PDF/THUMBNAIL/SMURF/SMURFA/SMURFS. preprocess_cad_export   Preprocess CAD->URDF exports to use with pipeline. reduce_mesh             Reduces the given mesh's number of vertices by the given factor, while trying to maintain the geometry as similar as possible. run_pipeline            Process simulation models automatically.
-           smurfs_in_pybullet      Loads a "smurfs" file in pyBullet. test_model              Test the latest model using a CI-pipeline.
+        setup_git               Sets-up a git repository for a simulation/control model. smurfs_in_pybullet      Loads a "smurfs" file in pyBullet. test_model              Test the latest model using a CI-pipeline. check_hyrodyn           Checks whether the model can be loaded in Hyrodyn.